DFW1N/DFW1N-OSINT/README.md

 Start by downloading a OSINT Operating System (OS), create burner accounts for all social media platforms so you do not use your real information as websites sometimes show who has been on there profile or similar use a VPN or even if your doing it for a short time use a free VPN but dont be sure to rely on free VPN services you get what you pay for and use this list to assist in finding OSINT information on your target good luck.

 ## [↑](#contents) OSINT Operating Systems
-Below will be listed the Two best known operating systems to start conducting OSINT to scrape the wider Internet and Deep web on your target.
+Below will be listed the Two best known operating systems to start conducting OSINT to scrape the wider Internet and Deep web on your target use a Android Emulator to create a burner phone to secure your devices and identity.

+### Linux Operating Systems
 * [Buscador OS](https://inteltechniques.com/buscador/) - *This Operating System is setup for Investigators and Ethical Hackers for OSINT purposes.*
 * [Kali Linux OS](https://www.kali.org/downloads/) - *Kali Linux Operating System is widely used by Offensive Security Teams, Hackers and Ethical Hackers.*

+### Android Emulators
+* [BlueStacks](https://www.bluestacks.com/) - *Made mostly for gamers but runs other apps as well.*
+* [AMIDuOS](http://android-emulators.com/amiduos) - *AMIDuOS Android emulator by American developers allows using your computer for launching programs that were developed for Android OS.*
+* [Genymotion](https://www.genymotion.com/fun-zone/) - *Widely used by developers but also has a free version for personal use.*

 ## [↑](#contents) Virtual Machines
 * [VirtualBox](https://www.virtualbox.org/) - *VirtualBox is compaitable with [Buscador OS](https://inteltechniques.com/buscador/) and [Kali Linux OS](https://www.kali.org/downloads/) they are free to use.*